PrityPatel/Memory-Game/README.md

 - [ ] As a player, I would like to see my messages personalized with my name, so I feel special.

+- [x] As a player, I would like to win or unlock a prize once the board is complete, because it provides incentive.